Information for Parents of Letters & Sciences Students

 - Individual appointments for students assigned to an advisor.
 These are very important and offer opportunities for students to meet with their assigned advisor for 30 minutes (per session) to receive advising assistance.
 Advisors will extend this time with students if their students email them in advance and request the need for more time.

-- Walk-in Advising is for students not assigned to an advisor because they only recently switched to our department.
-They may obtain 15 minute, same day appointments with an on-duty advisor during the published Walk In hours.
+- Drop-in Advising is for students not assigned to an advisor because they only recently switched to our department.
+They may obtain 15 minute, same day appointments with an on-duty advisor during the published Drop-in hours.
 We do ask that all students changing their major status to Letters and Sciences first attend a “Change of Major” workshop.
 Student can sign up for these workshops through our website.

-Individual and Walk In advising appointments are generally used for the following:
+Individual and Drop-in advising appointments are generally used for the following:

 - Removal of their (academic) registration blocks.
 If the student has meet with their advisor the required number of times, submitted a correct 4 semester plan, and completed an exploration activity.